cattermelon-xyz/hectagon-contract/contracts/preHecta/README.md

 4. The accumulated `profit` of each holder is the maximum pHecta one can exercise for Hecta or `max_claim`
 5. In order to exercise 1 Hecta, holder must:

  - Approve smartcontract to be to transfer `BUSD`, pHecta out of their wallet
  - Run the smartcontract of which will transfer 1 `BUSD` to the treasury, burn 1 pHecta then recalculate pHecta holder's `max_claim`
+ 6. At each point in time the claimed amount of pHeacta is less than 10% of the Hecta total supply

  # What is a space?
  A space is the time within 2 `rebase` action performed by the team.
 A space lasts approx 7 days.
 In a `rebase` action, protocol will
 - anchor the total number of Hecta and total number of pHecta for `pHecta exercising`
 - distribute profit to all pHecta holder accordingly to their ownership percentage.

-# Todo
-1. Create contract `ExercisePreHectagon` is `ERC20`, `Pausable`
-2. Create script to migrate